How Are Paper Bags Made

 Key Processes:

-- Bleaching: Optional step to enhance whiteness.
+- Bleaching: An optional step to enhance whiteness.

 Step 3.
 Paper Making